-Equipment needed: spiked boots, resistant to rain and wind jacket and pants.
+Equipment needed: mountain boots, windproof and waterproof jacket and pants.
 We recommend you to take trekking poles, it will be useful both uphill and downhill.

-It’s mandatory that you have food, sweets and also water.
-The only places where you can re-feed with water are: the Diham Chalet, the Mălăiești Chalet (if you buy), the Omu Chalet (if you buy) or in the Deer Valley.
+It’s mandatory to bring with you food, sweets and water.
+The only places where you can refill your water are at: the Diham Chalet, the Mălăiești Chalet (if you buy), the Omu Chalet (at the shop) or in the Deer Valley.

 It will be useful to have with you also spray against the bears.
 In the Bucegi Mountains this kind of meetings are not unusual.

-You can reach to this forest road or on the travel mark from Predeal.
+You can reach to this forest road on the travel mark from Predeal.

-We advise you to come with the car because you save time, which is very important, the route we proposed is quite long.
+We advise you to come with the car because you save time, taking in consideration that the proposed route is quite long.
 Pay attention where you leave the car (and also what you leave in the car), because there are bears which prowl.

 We move on the forest road for about 1 km till we get to an intersection.
-The mark leads you to right, to a road you can not go with the car any further.
-We cross several streams, which cross the forest going more on a curve level.
+The mark leads you to the right, to a road you can not go with the car any further.
+Our trek is crossing several streams but we keep the same curve level.
 We don’t get too much on altitude.

-In Frăsinetului meadow we met the yellow cross mark which is poorly visible.
+In Frăsinetului meadow we meet the yellow cross mark which is poorly visible.
 Till you get to the Diham chalet the best is to guide yourself after the red circle mark.
-At the Diham Chalet (altitude 1320m) you can take a pause.
+At the Diham Chalet (altitude 1320m) you can take a brake.

-We have come up to here 3,5 km climbing 225 m positive level difference.
+We have come up until here 3,5 km and 225 m positive level difference.

 From Diham Chalet to Mălăiești Chalet we follow a touristic path, with blue cross mark.
-On the summer period between those two locations we make 2’45’’ hours.
+In the summer time, between these two locations, we make 2’45’’ hours.

-From this area to the Omu peak, the climbing up is continuous and uninterrupted.
+From this area to the Omu peak the climbing is continuous and uninterrupted.

 We intersect the blue tape mark, which comes from Râșnov.
-This one will be the the representing mark from the Mălăiești meadow (stream) to the Mălăiești Chalet.
-The rock slopes start to be seen upstream the Mălăiești Valley.
+This one will be the representing mark from the Mălăiești meadow (stream) to the Mălăiești Chalet.
+From here we can see the rock slopes upstream the Mălăiești Valley.

-To understand better the landscape around us, it is important to know little information about the geology of the area.
+For a better understanding of the landscape, it is important to know some information about the geology of the area.